peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 All is not lost however - see the later section about *Incomplete Hierarchies* below.

+## More on Accessing the Items Created
+You saw earler how you access the items created like this:

+    the_button = layouts.at('right_btn')

+But your names do **not** have to be unique (which would be a nuisance).
+Each item is stored as a path like this:

+    my_page.layout.right_btn

+And your search string specifies what the path ends with.
+So if you had both these paths:

+    my_page.layout.top.btn1
+    my_page.layout.bottom.btn1

+You could find the second one with:

+    layouts.at('top.btn1')

+Or for that matter if you had a very long name like this:

+    my_page.layout.extraordinarly_and_frankly_bizarre_name

+You could find it with:

+    layouts.at('arre_name')

 ## Using Objects you Instantiated Externally
 The builder can incorporate objects you have instantiated somewhere else in